facebookresearch/dynabench/annotators/README.md

 # Deploying on MTurk

-Once you are done developing locally, you can deploy in MTurk sandbox by adding `python run_mturk,py mephisto/architect=heroku mephisto.provider.requester_name=my_mturk_user_sandbox`, and for real by using `python run_mturk,py mephisto/architect=heroku mephisto.provider.requester_name=my_mturk_user`.
+Once you are done developing locally, you can deploy in MTurk sandbox by adding `python run_mturk.py mephisto/architect=heroku mephisto.provider.requester_name=my_mturk_user_sandbox`, and for real by using `python run_mturk.py mephisto/architect=heroku mephisto.provider.requester_name=my_mturk_user`.
 For details, please refer to [this link](https://github.com/facebookresearch/mephisto/blob/master/docs/quickstart.md).